 Friends as a Church

 Many consider the word “church” belongs to the total invisible body of believers.
 Therefore some Friends hesitate to use the word to refer to any one part of the body of Christ (as a certain denomination) or to the building used as a place of worship.
-In a spiritual sense Fox and his followers did use “church” freely when referring to the group of believers to whom they ministered.
 Today, many Friends congregations call themselves the Friends Church.
 Others are careful to use the term “meeting” for a group of believers and “meetinghouse” for the place of worship.

 The Living Witness of Friends